rd2/tbd/README.md

 rbenv local 2.7.2
 ruby -v
 ```
-… should now report ```2.7.2``` as the local Ruby version, to be used by default for anything under the "sandbox321" directory tree.
+… should report the desired _local_ Ruby version, to be used by default for anything under the "sandbox321" directory tree.
 To ensure both Ruby versions are operational and safe, run the following checkup twice - once from a user’s home (or ~/), then from within e.g., "sandbox321":

 ```
 cd ~/